-As a value investor we are sure you also believe that buying bad companies at very low prices is a perfectly viable strategy, provided of course, that the companies don’t go bankrupt.
-But what about buying good companies that generate a high return on invested capital without looking to see if the companies are over- or undervalued?
-A lot of investors believe that this is a way to identify market beating investments as it measures how effectively a company invests shareholder's money.
+As a value investor, we are sure you also believe that buying bad companies at very low prices is a perfectly viable strategy, provided the companies don’t go bankrupt.
+But what about buying good companies that generate a high return on invested capital without seeing if the companies are over- or undervalued?
+A lot of investors believe that this is a way to identify market-beating investments as it measures how effectively a company invests shareholder's money.

 Previous research shows this is not the case.
-In his book, ‘What works on Wall Street’, in chapter 14, James O'Shaughnessy tested return on equity using a decile analysis and found that stocks in the top decile (highest return on equity) were on average only mediocre investments underperforming the market.
-Surprisingly, decile two and three did considerably better than their market.
+In his book, ‘What works on Wall Street’, in chapter 14, James O'Shaughnessy tested return on equity using a decile analysis.
+He found that stocks in the top decile (highest return on equity) were, on average, only mediocre investments underperforming the market.
+Surprisingly, deciles two and three did considerably better than their market.

 12 Month ROIC